 Many manufacturers build support for the official Street View app into their cameras’ software.

 This works by connecting the camera (usually over WiFi) to your phone.
 As the camera takes photos, or shoots video, the app automatically picks it up and captures it in the app.

 This list has not been update for over a year.
 Some of these cameras have since been discontinued.
-If anyone has a camera that the app supports not listed above, please let me know on the forum.

 Once you’ve captured your images, you can prepare them to upload to Street View.